kdelwat/NgujariGrammar/src/content/morphology.md

 # Nouns

+Nouns in Ngujari refer to concepts which exist regardless of time.
+Whereas a verb may specify an action, a noun refers to a concrete or abstract *object*.

+Structurally, a noun has a number of important properties.
+It must assume one of the four **genders**, which then lead to different verb conjugations.
+Nouns themselves must be declined according to **case** and **plurality**.

 ## Gender

-Ngujari has four genders: child, adult, elder (grouped together as animate), and inanimate.
-Gender is assigned semantically and changes the morphosyntactic alignment of the sentence as well as posessives.
+Nominal gender^[**Nominal** means relating to nouns.] is assigned semantically to nouns, based on their meaning.
+While the form of a noun itself does not change based on gender, the class has a number of important effects, including changing morphosyntactic alignment, possessives selection, and verb conjugation.
+These effects are discussed in greater detail later.

-The animate gender is given to people, animals, and Dreamtime objects.
+Ngujari has a dual-gender system.
+The major distinction is between the animate and inanimate genders.
+The animate gender is assigned to people, animals, spiritual locations, and many abstract concepts.
 For example, `Yawirra`, the concept of the Land, is considered animate, as are parts of the body with a sacred meaning.
-The inanimate gender applies to all other nouns. shows some examples of the distinction.
+The inanimate gender applies to all other nouns.
+The following table shows some examples of the distinction.

 | animate                            | inanimate           |
 |------------------------------------|---------------------|